MicrosoftDocs/Advertising/advertising/bingads-13/ad-insight-service/getbidlandscapebyadgroupids.md

 The estimates are based on the last 7 days of performance data, and not a prediction or guarantee of future performance.

 > [!NOTE]
-> This operation is optimized for search campaigns using the enhanced CPC bid strategy.
+> This operation is for search campaigns using the enhanced CPC bid strategy.

 ## <a name="request"></a>Request Elements
 The *GetBidLandscapeByAdGroupIdsRequest* object defines the [body](#request-body) and [header](#request-header) elements of the service operation request.
 The elements must be in the same order as shown in the [Request SOAP](#request-soap).